jm1021/churchofjesuschrist/_posts/2024-08-18-repentnace_enmity.md

 ### Moses 6:56-68

 Note.
-The next chapter tells us we have been the ligth to combat the darkenws, **our enmity**
+The this chapter, contining with Adam, tells us we have "the ligth" to combat "the darkness", **our gift of enmity**

 56 And **it is given unto them to know good from evil; wherefore they are agents unto themselves**, and I have given unto you another law and commandment.